Te-k/pybinaryedge/README.md

 * `stats(QUERY, TYPE, PAGE)`: [Statistics of recent events for the given query.](https://docs.binaryedge.io/api-v2/#v2querysearchstats)

 ## Pagination Support

+**Note:** BinaryEdge has a limit on pages.
+You can check the maximum page count in the API documentation.

 Example :
 ```python
 from pybinaryedge import BinaryEdgePaginated